tuannguyen99/pa-assistant/docs/stories/1-2-user-management-authentication.md

 - Status changed to done on 2025-11-08
 - Comprehensive senior developer code review completed on 2025-11-09
 - Code review result: APPROVED - Production ready with minor enhancement recommendations
+- Added user deactivation and reactivation functionality on 2025-11-09
+- Updated acceptance criteria to include deactivate/reactivate features
+- Added isActive field to User model and updated schema
+- Enhanced UI with active/inactive status display and action buttons
+- Added API endpoints for deactivate/reactivate operations
+- Updated authentication to prevent login for inactive users
+- Added comprehensive unit and E2E tests for new functionality